 Patients treated with Kanuma had larger reductions from baseline in ALT values and liver fat content (measured by MRI), compared to patients treated with placebo.
 The significance of these findings as they relate to progression of liver disease in LAL deficiency has not been established.

 Pediatric and adult patients who participated in the randomized, placebo-controlled trial were eligible to continue treatment in an open-label extension.
-Sixty-five of 66 patients (98%) entered the open-label period in which all patients received Kanuma at a dosage of 1 mg/kg once every other week.
+Sixty-five of the 66 patients entered the open-label extension and were treated with Kanuma at a dosage of 1 mg/kg once every other week.
 During the open-label extension, patients treated with Kanuma for up to 36 weeks demonstrated improvements in lipid parameters, including LDL-c and HDL-c levels, and ALT.